 9. Buenos Aires

 Often called the “Paris of South America,” Buenos Aires offers visitors a glimpse of Europe.
-Romanesque architecture that is popular in the Americas is brought together with modern European styling to create a unique look that is truly one-of-a-kind.
+Romanesque architecture popular in the Americas is brought together with modern European styling to create a unique look that is truly one-of-a-kind.

 10. Budapest: Photographed Cities in the World